 EDAD 540 – School Finance

-EDAD 617 – Advanced Administration (this course is offered in the afternoon)
+EDAD 617 – Advanced School Leadership: Administration/Supervision (this course is offered in the afternoon)

-EDAD 660 – Computer Applications for Educational Administrators
+EDAD 660 – Computer Apps for Educational Administrators

 EPSY 523 – Advanced Child & Adolescent Growth & Development

 ESLM 545 – English Structure & Proficiency Assessment